ppeymann/todo-fe/README.md

 POST /todos - Add a new todo

-PATCH /todos/:id - Update a todo
+PATCH /todos/status/:id/:status - Update a todo for complete it

 DELETE /todos/:id - Delete a todo

 Usage

+Sign Up in Site

 Click the Add Todo button to create a task.